-I have also recently completed training with Tom Brown Jnr of The Tracker School, in Tracking & Awareness, Temples of the Soul and Nature Philosophy 1, and Equine Facilitated Learning with Groundwork Therapy. .
+In 2018 I completed training with Tom Brown Jnr of The Tracker School in Advanced Tracking & Awareness, Temples of the Soul and Nature Philosophy 1.
+In 2019 I became a certified practitioner of Equine Facilitated Learning with Groundwork Therapy in the model of Adventures in Awareness(TM).

 My childhood was soaked in a salty rush of cold southern seas as a little gromit in Anglesea.
 I developed an appreciation for the local heath lands and the powerful surf that pounds the coast.
 When I wasn’t chasing waves, I was exploring waterfalls and the giant Mountain Ash forests in the Otways.
 I completed a BA in Nature Tourism/Outdoor Education in Bendigo, refining my skills in trip leading and environmental interpretation.
 A year on Groote Eylandt off the coast of Arnhem Land (NT) getting the Learning on Country program up an running was a privelage as I worked alongside the Andilyakwa Rangers as coordinator.
 For 8 years I worked as Home Group Teacher and Garden / Mindfullness leader with teenage girls at Marshmead, a unique sustainable living residential program nestled in the wilderness areas of Mallacoota and Nadgee region.
 Along with Wild Cherry Nature Connection, I also work managing education programs in Arnhem Land with Yolngu Peoples.